Galaxy Fold: The biggest question marks hanging over the folding phone

 Samsung thrilled us by unveiling the keenly anticipated Galaxy Fold this week, showing us a device that’s truly different to every other mainstream handset on the market.

-However, great as it is to see something genuinely new, there are already some big question marks hanging over the Fold.
+However, great as it is to see something genuinely new, there are already some big question marks hanging over the Fold, as these highly entertaining tweets prove.
 These are our biggest concerns about the smartphone/tablet hybrid.

 Read more: 5G phones